-As a corporate group that operates internationally, and due to our presence in the capital market, we are exposed to various financial risks and opportunities.
-Above all, these are liquidity and counterparty risks, financial market risks and opportunities, risks of fluctuations in the market values of operational tangible and intangible assets, as well as risks and opportunities from pension obligations.
+As we operate internationally, and due to our presence in the capital markets, we are exposed to various financial risks and opportunities.
+Above all, these are liquidity and counterparty risks, financial market risks and opportunities, and risks of fluctuations in the market values of operational tangible and intangible assets, as well as risks and opportunities from pension obligations.

 In the area of financial risks and opportunities, we use an active management strategy to reduce the effects of fluctuations in exchange and interest rates.
-The management of financial risks and opportunities by using derivatives is regulated by extensive guidelines.
-Speculation is prohibited.
-Derivative transactions are subject to constant risk controls.
+The management of financial risks and opportunities by using derivatives is regulated through extensive guidelines.
+Speculation is prohibited, and derivative transactions are subject to constant risk controls.
 The strict separation of functions between trading, settlement, and control functions is ensured.

-To ensure its continued existence, a company must be able to always fulfill its commitments from operating and financial activities.
+To ensure continued existence, we must be able to fulfill our commitments arising from operating and financial activities at any time.
 Therefore, to reduce potential liquidity risks, we have a central Group-wide liquidity management system in place, and a balanced maturity profile.
 The maturities of our financial liabilities are aligned with our planned free cash flow.
-Furthermore, we have a syndicated loan facility of € 2 billion with a term until 2025, which ensures continuing solvency if any liquidity bottlenecks occur.
-As our loan agreements do not contain any financial covenants, these agreed lines of credit can be accessed even if our credit rating should deteriorate.
+Furthermore, we have a syndicated loan facility of € 2.5 billion with a term until 2027, which ensures continuing solvency if any liquidity bottlenecks occur.
+As our loan agreements do not contain any financial covenants, these agreed lines of credit can be accessed even if the Group’s credit rating should deteriorate.
 Additionally, we have a commercial paper program with a maximum volume of € 2 billion.

 Counterparty risks arise from the potential default by a partner in connection with financial investments, loans, and financing commitments on the one hand and receivables in operating business on the other.

 As for counterparty risks from financial transactions, we review all central positions relating to trading partners and their credit ratings daily.
 We manage financial risks of default by diversifying our financial positions and through the related active management of our trading partners.
 Significant financial transactions involving credit risk are entered into with banks and industrial companies that have a good credit rating.
-Moreover, our large banking syndicate – the syndicated loan facility of € 2 billion was syndicated amongst 19 banks – reduces possible losses in the event of default.
+Moreover, our large banking syndicate – the renewed syndicated loan facility of € 2.5 billion was syndicated among 15 banks in 2022 – reduces possible losses in the event of default.

 Counterparty risk is classified as a possible risk with a moderate effect.